AshbyDodd

 Gilly Gilly tackles the theme of stopping generational trauma within one woman’s family.
 Read my thoughts on the audio drama.

-I don’t know that I was ready for Gilly Gilly, and I wonder, would I have liked it more if I had been better prepared?
-Would I have enjoyed the play more if I saw it as a theatrical production?
-Maybe… read my quick review below.
+I don’t know if I was ready for Gilly Gilly, and I wonder if I would have liked it more if I had been better prepared.
+Would I have enjoyed the audio drama more if I had seen it as a theatrical production?
+Maybe.
+Read my quick review below.

 The kitchen is the beating heart of every home—but for one woman summoned to an empty house, it’s also the portal to a complicated past.
 Forced to confront her family’s dark history or risk perpetuating it for generations to come, the woman sets out to do what her mother and grandmother before her never could.